thebustalab/thebustalab.github.io/integrated_bioanalytics/index.knit.md

 ### random forests {-}

 Random forests are collections of decision trees that can be used for predicting categorical variables (i.e. a 'classification' task) and for predicting numerical variables (a 'regression' task).
-Each tree in the forest is constructed using a random subset of the training data and features, ensuring diversity in the decision-making process, and allowing for varying degrees of complexity.
+Random forests are built by constructing multiple decision trees, each using a randomly selected subset of the training data, to ensure diversity among the trees.
+At each node of each tree, a number of input variables are randomly chosen as candidates for splitting the data, introducing further randomness beyond the data sampling.
+Among the variables randomly selected as candidates for splitting at each node, one is chosen for that node based on a criterion, such as maximizing purity in the tree's output, or minimizing mean squared error for regression tasks, guiding the construction of a robust ensemble model.
 The forest's final prediction is derived either through averaging the outputs (for regression) or a majority vote (for classification).

 We can use the `buildModel()` function to make a random forest model.
-We need to specify data, a model type, input and output variables, and in the case of a random forest model, we also need to provide a list of optimization parameters: `n_vars_tried_at_split` and `n_trees`.
+We need to specify data, a model type, input and output variables, and in the case of a random forest model, we also need to provide a list of optimization parameters: `n_vars_tried_at_split`, `n_trees`, and `min_n_leaves`.
 Here is more information on those parameters:

 - n_vars_at_split (often called "mtry" in other implementations): this parameter specifies the number of variables that are randomly sampled as candidate features at each split point in the construction of a tree.
 The main idea behind selecting a subset of features (variables) is to introduce randomness into the model, which helps in making the model more robust and less likely to overfit to the training data.
 By trying out different numbers of features, the model can find the right level of complexity, leading to more generalized predictions.
 A smaller value of n_vars_at_split increases the randomness of the forest, potentially increasing bias but decreasing variance.
 Conversely, a larger mtry value makes the model resemble a bagged ensemble of decision trees, potentially reducing bias but increasing variance.

 - n_trees (often referred to as "num.trees" or "n_estimators" in other implementations): this parameter defines the number of trees that will be grown in the random forest.
 Each individual tree predicts the outcome based on the subset of features it considers, and the final prediction is typically the mode (for classification tasks) or average (for regression tasks) of all individual tree predictions.
 Increasing the number of trees generally improves the model's performance because it averages more predictions, which tends to reduce overfitting and makes the model more stable.
 However, beyond a certain point, adding more trees offers diminishing returns in terms of performance improvement and can significantly increase computational cost and memory usage without substantial gains.

+- min_n_leaves (often referred to as "min_n" in other implementations, default value is 1): This parameter sets the minimum number of samples that must be present in a node for it to be split further.
+Increasing this value makes each tree in the random forest less complex by reducing the depth of the trees, leading to larger, more generalized leaf nodes.
+This can help prevent overfitting by ensuring that the trees do not grow too deep or too specific to the training data.
+By carefully tuning this parameter, you can strike a balance between the model's ability to capture the underlying patterns in the data and its generalization to unseen data.

-`buildModel()` is configured to allow you to explore a number of settings for both n_vars_at_split and n_trees, then pick the combination with the highest predictive accuracy:
+`buildModel()` is configured to allow you to explore a number of settings for both n_vars_at_split and n_trees, then pick the combination with the highest predictive accuracy.
+In this function:

+- `data` specifies the dataset to be used for model training, here metabolomics_data.
+- `model_type` defines the type of model to build, with "random_forest_regression" indicating a random forest model for regression tasks.
+- `input_variables` selects the features or predictors for the model, here using columns 3 to 33 from metabolomics_data as predictors.
+- `output_variable` is the target variable for prediction, in this case, "AMP".

+The optimization_parameters argument takes a list to define the grid of parameters for optimization, including n_vars_tried_at_split, n_trees, and min_leaf_size.
+The seq() function generates sequences of numbers and is used here to create ranges for each parameter:

+- `n_vars_tried_at_split` = seq(1,24,3) generates a sequence for the number of variables tried at each split, starting at 1, ending at 24, in steps of 3 (e.g., 1, 4, 7, ..., 24).
+- `n_trees` = seq(1,40,2) creates a sequence for the number of trees in the forest, from 1 to 40 in steps of 2.
+- `min_leaf_size` = seq(1,3,1) defines the minimal size of leaf nodes, ranging from 1 to 3 in steps of 1.

+This setup creates a grid of parameter combinations where each combination of n_vars_tried_at_split, n_trees, and min_leaf_size defines a unique random forest model.
+The function will test each combination within this grid to identify the model that performs best according to a given evaluation criterion, effectively searching through a defined parameter space to optimize the random forest's performance.
+This approach allows for a systematic exploration of how different configurations affect the model's ability to predict the output variable, enabling the selection of the most effective model configuration based on the dataset and task at hand.

 ```r